pickerel/owl/README.md

 Objects with Lua (owl)
 ======================

-Easy object-oriented programming in Lua.
-Compatible with Corona SDK display objects, as well as Lua-only scripts.
+Easy object-oriented programming in Lua with Corona SDK.
+Supports display objects, and can also be used with non-Corona Lua scripts.

 * **Module:** owl.lua
 * **Version:** 1.0.0